Amsterdam-Data-Collective/adc-pipeline/README.md

 - If you have (mostly) the same data manipulations for each `Pipeline`, you can probably use just a single class as described above.
 However, if this class becomes extremly large and large portions of the code are evident to be only applicable to certain types of pipelines, you might consider multiple inheritance.
 For example, you might have completely different methods in your `Pipeline` for classification models and regression models.
 So you might build a `Pipeline` class as above, but make two extra classes - `PipelineClassification` and `PipelineRegression` - that inherit from your `Pipeline` class.
 Another example is that you maybe have timeseries and non-timeseries data.
 Here, too, you might consider using multiple inheritance if that seems logical.

 ## Other code
-There is some other code in this repository used directly by `PipelineBase` or that might be useful for you.
+There is some other code in this repository used directly by `PipelineBase` or that might be useful to you.
 To name a few: there is a DatabaseConnection class which is a small wrapper around sqlalchemy and there is a method to load loggers.
 This is not explicitly explained in the README, but can be used.